TillMacher/TaxonTableTools/README.md

 ## Backround

-TaxonTableTools (TTT) aims to provide easy-to-use tools for biologists and non-bioinformaticians to analyse and visualize their data quickly and reproducible via a graphical user interface.
-Thus, the dependency on self-written R or python scripts, which can cause confusion and errors particularly when working with different datasets, is reduced.
-TTT allows to quickly assess data and generate information as basis for further, more dataset-specific analyses.
-Furthermore, the quick data visualization integrated in TTT always comes in handy for presenting first preliminary results of a dataset.
+TaxonTableTools (TTT) aims to provide easy-to-use tools for biologists and non-bioinformaticians to analyse and visualize their metabarcoding data quickly and reproducible via a graphical user interface.

 ## Requirements